elytra/Iridescent/README.md

 ### Instant Pickup
 Makes items and experience enter your inventory instantly when killing mobs or breaking blocks, if you have space for it.

-### No Debug
-Replaces the debug screen with a better looking, and less informative, version.
-Doesn't do that in creative.

 ### Obelisk
 Disables beds and adds Obelisks to the world that let you set your spawn.